oksuzbilgihan-collab/car-listing-scraper/README.md

 This is a beginner-friendly web scraping practice project built with Python, BeautifulSoup, and Pandas.

-The script reads a saved HTML file, extracts car listing information, and exports the data to an Excel file.
+Python scraper practice project that extracts car listing data and exports it to Excel.

 ## Extracted Data